openradar/xradar/docs/usage.md

 In this section we provide material how to use xradar.

-Most of the material is distributed as juypter notebooks to be able to interactively explore xradar functionality.
+Most of the material is distributed as jupyter notebooks to be able to interactively explore xradar functionality.

 To use xradar in a project: